Skip to main content

 Program Regulations

-4. A Data Science BSc student cannot obtain a minor in Mathematics, Statistics or Computer Science.
+4. A Data Science BSc student cannot obtain a combined BSc major or minor in Mathematics, Financial Mathematics, Statistics, or Computer Science.

-5. A maximum of two Data Science concentrations are permitted as part of the Honours BSc in Data Science degree.
+5. A maximum of two Data Science Concentrations are permitted as part of the Honours BSc Data Science degree.